idleberg/vite-plugin-valibot-env/README.md

 Type: `function`
 Default: `undefined`

-A callback function executed after any issues have been printed.
+A callback function executed before any issues have been printed.

 #### `options.onAfterIssues`